The-Monkeys-and-MAUD/monkeybones/README.md

 * [Laravel][7]
 * [MonkeyTestJS][19]

+As you can might infer, [MonkeyBones][10] is particularly geared towards [Laravel][7] sites using [HTML5Boilerplate][3] as the starting point for the front end.
+We've put a lot of work into splitting up the boilerplate CSS across the [Compass][5] files and the HTML markup across the [Laravel][7] views.

-For a new project, MonkeyBones will ask you questions about the tools you want and will generate a project scaffold based on your answers.
+[MonkeyBones][10] will ask you questions about the tools you want and will generate a project scaffold based on your answers.

 Once the project is set up and checked into git, another developer can clone it and run the "init.sh" script to configure their environment and install the tools they need for the project.

-#### Background

-There has been a seizemic shift happening in front end web development over the last few years.
-In a nutshell, ["we’re seeing the emphasis shift from valuing trivia to valuing tools"][9].

-The tools we're talking about are everything from boilerplates like [h5bp][3] to frameworks like [SASS][21] and [Backbone.js][11] to build tools like [Compass][5] and [Grunt][6] to tesing frameworks like [Mocha][12] and [MonkeyTestJS][19].

-The problem is that using these tools takes work and time.
-They come with a learning curve and they're updated regularly.
-We have to spend time learning how to use them, keeping them up to date, managing dependencies and finding out about new tools that come online.

-That's fine if you're working on a few projects a year, but we do dozens of projects every year and some of them are very small.
-The temptation is to not use all the tools for small jobs especially with new developers.
-For a three day front end build, is it really feasible for a new developer to spend the time getting up and running with a suite of unfamiliar tools?
-Unfortunately for the developers who have to maintain or extend that project later, it usually isn't.
-But with MonkeyBones, it is.

-#### Roadmap

-MonkeyBones supports the packages that we use frequently.
-We'll keep adding support for new packages as we use them in future projects.
-If you fork MonkeyBones and add support for new tools, we'll do our best to act on pull requests in a timely manner.

-Some things have changed in the world since we started developing MonkeyBones.
-[Yeoman][20], a high profile workflow tool for web apps by some high profile peoople, has relaunched as a collection of tools including [Yo][22], a scaffolding tool similar to grunt-init.
-In fact, so similar that [it will we be completely replacing grunt-init at some point](https://github.com/gruntjs/grunt-init/issues/31).
-Before that happens, we'll be porting MonkeyBones over to Yeoman as a [generator](http://yeoman.io/community-generators.html).

 Getting MonkeyBones
 -------------------

-You install MonkeyBones once on your development machine and thereafter you can use it to start new projects.
+You install [MonkeyBones][10] once on your development machine and thereafter you can use it to start new projects.

-#### Step 1: Make sure you have what you need to run MonkeyBones
+#### Step 1: Make sure you have what you need to run [MonkeyBones][10]

-MonkeyBones uses [grunt][1], which uses [node][13] and the node package manager [npm][14].
+[MonkeyBones][10] uses [grunt][1], which uses [node][13] and the node package manager [npm][14].

 If you don't already have them installed, find the instructions for your platform and install them in this order: